 TRULY SCRUMPTIOUS NURSERY ABSENT CHILD POLICY

-If your child should be unable to attend our setting on their nominated day, we would ask that you call us to give an explanation by phone, text, family App or email.
-When your child returns to Truly Scrumptious Early Years Nursery you will be asked to sign an absent form stating the reason for the absence.
+Should your child be unable to attend our setting on their nominated day, we would ask that you give an explanation by phone, text, family App or email.
+Children’s attendance will be monitored closely.

-If we do not have an explanation of absence we will endeavour to contact you that day.
-If we fail to make contact within 48 hours by phone or mail we will contact Children’s Services.
+If we do not have an explanation of absence, we will endeavour to contact you that day.
+If we fail to make contact within 48 hours by phone or mail, this may result in Truly contacting Children’s Services.
 (This is in accordance with the Children’s Act 2004.)

 This policy reflects the vision and aims of this nursery school by:

-•Providing clear procedures for involving parents/carers relating to school attendance.
+- Providing clear procedures for involving parents/carers relating to the setting attendance.

 Regular and punctual attendance is of paramount importance in ensuring that all children have full access to the curriculum.
 Valuable learning time is lost when children are absent or late and research has shown the negative effect of absence.

-It is never better to cover up their absence or to give in to pressure to excuse them from attending.
+It is never better to cover up their absence or to give into pressure to excuse them from attending.
 This gives the impression that attendance does not matter and may make things worse.
 Every half-day absence must be classified by the setting (not by the parents/carers).
-This is why information about the cause of each absence is always required by the Setting.
-Authorised absences are mornings or afternoons away from the setting for a reason such as genuine illness or other unavoidable cause.
+Therefore, information about the cause of each absence is always required by the Setting.

 As an Early Years setting, we actively encourage parents to support us in this policy, as our absence statistics are scrutinised by Ofsted and have an impact on the overall judgement a setting is given”.